Home Care Library

 DRAIN YOUR OUTSIDE WATER FAUCETS

 If you live in a region of the country where temperatures in the winter can go below freezing, then you should be sure to shut off the water supply to your outside water faucets, and then drain all of the water out of them.
-Water expands when it freezes, and exerts tremendous force which is more that sufficient to fracture a steel valve.
+Water expands when it freezes, and exerts tremendous force which is more than sufficient to fracture a steel valve.
 If your water supply is not turned off, then when the faucet valve cracks, you can end up with a flood in your home.
 You should also be sure to disconnect any hoses attached to your outside water faucets, because if there is water in them that freezes, it can expand back into your faucet valve and cause it to fail.

 You can see our article and video on how to drain your outside water faucets here: 'Protecting Your Outside Water Faucets in the Winter'